Hamstring injury treatment and hamstring stretching exercises

 Let us start by having a quick look at the particular muscles that make up the hamstrings and where exactly they are located.
 We will then move onto some common causes of hamstring injuries and finally look at some preventative measures and treatments.

 Now that we know exactly what and where the hamstrings are, let us look at some of the most common causes of hamstring injuries.

 Other factors that contribute to hamstring injuries are a lack of flexibility and poor strength of the hamstring muscles.
-In addition, when the hamstrings become fatigued or tired they are more susceptible to injuries.
+Also, when the hamstrings become fatigued or tired they are more susceptible to injuries.

-Treatment If you do happen to suffer from a hamstring injury, it is important that correct first aid principles are applied immediately.
+If you do happen to suffer from a hamstring injury, correct first aid principles must be applied immediately.
 The RICER regime explains the correct treatment for all muscle strain injuries.
 RICER stands for Rest, Ice, Compression, Elevation, and then obtaining a Referral from a qualified sports doctor or physiotherapist.
 So, as soon as a hamstring injury occurs, rest the injured limb, apply ice to the affected area, apply a compression bandage and elevate the limb if possible.
 This treatment needs to continue for at least 48 to 72 hours.
 This is the most critical time for the injured area and correct treatment now can mean the difference between an annoying injury and a permanent, re-occurring, debilitating injury.

 After the first 72 hours obtain a referral from a qualified professional and start a comprehensive rehabilitation program.
 This should include a great deal of strength and stretching exercises, as well as other rehabilitation activities such as massage and ultra-sound.